 John Wihbey, Assistant Professor, School of Journalism

-Aleszu Bajak, Instructor, School of Journalism – Media Innovation
+Aleszu Bajak, Graduate Programs Manager and Part-Time Lecturer, School of Journalism

 Gladys McKie, Graduate Coordinator, School of Journalism